 I traced the "sand mold bones set" 3 times, once per color; of course sticking to the party theme colors!
 Then I wrote "C-Rex Excavation Pit Puzzle" across the board.
-I thought my son would love that it said "C-Rex" instead of "T-Rex" in the activity title, since his name starts with a "C".
+I thought my son would love then play-on-words and that it said "C-Rex" instead of "T-Rex" in the activity title, since his name starts with a "C".

-Plaster Dinosaur Fossils
+DIY: Plaster Dinosaur Fossils